SentinelFoster/sentinel-dynamics-site/public/video/readme.txt

-YouTube embed or video data reference.
+This folder stores media or book content.